Utodev/DAAD-Ready/TOOLS/C64Debugger/README.txt

 Command line arguments are passed to VICE.
 VICE complains that arguments that have been parsed by C64 Debugger are not OK.

-On some window managers flavours in Linux system open/save file dialogs are behaving incorrectly.

 When you move a Sprite in VIC Editor and Sprite is on top of other Sprite they will 'pile up', also there are no means to select Sprite below a Sprite... this is not